rjwalls/CS4401-notes/2020-01-01-basics_bufferoverflows.md

 old pointer.
 The answer is to put it in memory, but where in memory?
 That's another job for the stack.

-Getting back to the seg fault, what is happening then?
+With our new knowledge of return addresses, we can now understand was is causing the segmentation fault.
 We overflow the buffer, which overwrites `modified` and eventually overwrites the saved instruction pointer (i.e., the return address).
 So when we return from the function, by loading the old instruction pointer from the stack into our IP register, the address is now just a bunch of 'aaaa' bytes.
-That address doesn't contain anything, in fact it probably hasn't even be allocated so the OS freaks out and kills the process.
+The address 'aaaa' (probably) doesn't contain anything, in fact it probably hasn't even be allocated so the OS freaks out and kills the process.

-We can fix our exploit code by only overwriting the 'modified' variable.
+Note: we can fix our exploit code by only overwriting the 'modified' variable.

 ### Looking at the disassembly